Skip to content

 CoT Format Types in DeepFabric

-DeepFabric supports three distinct Chain of Thought formats, each optimized for different use cases:
+DeepFabric supports five distinct Chain of Thought formats, including specialized agent formats for tool-calling scenarios:

 1. Free-text CoT